After School Advocates

 Calling all teens!
 Do you love animals?
 Do you want to make a positive impact on the lives of animals and people in your community?
 Do you want to learn about different careers that allow you to work with animals?
 If you answered “Yes” to these questions, then you might be the perfect candidate for The Anti-Cruelty Society’s After School Advocates program!

 After School Advocates is offered three times per year.
 Sessions begin in October, January, or April.
-Classes meet at The Anti-Cruelty Society’s Education and Training Center at 169 W. Grand Avenue every Tuesday and Thursday from 4:30 – 6:30 p.m. for 5 weeks.
+Classes are held at The Anti-Cruelty Society’s Education and Training Center at 169 W. Grand Avenue every Tuesday, Wednesday, and Thursday from 4:30–6:30 p.m. for 3 weeks, in addition to a required orientation day before the start of each session.
 Participants can receive up to 20 Service Learning hours for participating.

 Each session of After School Advocates covers a different theme relating to animal welfare.
 Interested youth must submit an application for each program session they wish to attend.